Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 32: Charger (Switches to Smoker in Left 4 Dead 1.)
 			// 64: Tank
 			"Throw Infected Options"		"0"

+			// Remove all special infected thrown by the Mutant Tank when it dies.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Throw Infected Remove"			"1"

+			// The Mutant Tank's thrown Witch causes this much damage per hit.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0
+			// Maximum: 999999.0
+			"Throw Witch Damage"			"5.0"

+			// Remove all Witches thrown by the Mutant Tank when it dies.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Throw Witch Remove"			"1"
 		}
 	}
 }